-- Settlement The objectives of the foundation are drafted in light of the primary goal of concluding a fair and reasonable solution for all involved parties by means of reaching a collective settlement. - Litigation If (one or multiple) truck manufacturer(s) would not be willing to pursue an out of court solution the Dutch legal system enables the foundation to litigate on the merits of the case in the Netherlands.
+- Settlement The objectives of the foundation are drafted in light of the primary goal of concluding a fair and reasonable solution for all involved parties by means of reaching a collective settlement. - Litigation If (one or multiple) truck manufacturer(s) would not be willing to pursue an out of court solution the Dutch legal system enables litigation on the merits of the case in the Netherlands.